node-sc2/core/readme.md

   - `build` tasks now take an extra step to verify the thing they are building has started, to stop derps, before moving on
   - will now warp in units with a normal `train` task
   - robustified `ability` to support more scenarios (like terran addons)

-- Constants
-Changes are mainly for improving consistency and behavior
-  - Added `UnitTypeId`, `AbilityId`, and `UpgradeId` to the main export (these are the reverses, to get the string representation of the ids from the ids - for stuff like labels / debugging)

 - Map Resource changes
   - Updated `map.path` to allow to inject your own graph weights